Edge in Trading: How to Find One When You Don’t Know Where to Start

 At the end of the day, you don’t have enough time in your life to study all the different ways you could find an edge in trading.
 They’re endless.

 While we discuss a lot of the more popular strategies here at TradingSim, the truth is that we only scratch the surface.

 So, what can you do?
 Where do you begin?

 That’s the very question this trader asked on Twitter recently, hoping for some wisdom from a popular online trading personality named AllDayFaders:

 Such is the plight of many beginners.
 So many directions, so many choices.
 Where do you begin?

 The 5 Steps to Finding an Edge in Trading

 AllDayFaders (ADF) had a great response to this person.
-It’s very simple, straightforward, and for that reason we wanted to share it with you.
+It’s very simple, and straightforward, and for that reason, we wanted to share it with you.
 In the rest of the post, we’ll pick apart each one and add some extra insight.
 But the simple answer is right here:

 ADF always has a wealth of great tweets to discuss the deeper details of consistency in the market, just a simple search for #beartipoftheday will turn up some great resources.
 And while his advice here sounds simple, there are a few caveats to consider when you start out.